Orlando City at Chicago Fire: Final Score 2-2 as Lions Let Lead Slip Away Late Again

-Orlando City went into Toyota Park needing a win to propel them ahead of the New England Revolution and D.C.
+Orlando City went into Toyota Park needing a win to propel the team ahead of the New England Revolution and D.C.
 United and into the final playoff position in the Eastern Conference.
-The Lions (5-6-12, 27 points) had to settle for a draw with the last-place Chicago Fire (4-11-7, 19 points) after failing to convert on their opportunities and breaking down on a late Chicago set piece.
+The Lions (5-6-12, 27 points) had to settle for a 2-2 draw with the last-place Chicago Fire (4-11-7, 19 points) after failing to convert on their opportunities and breaking down on a late Chicago set piece.
 Orlando is in the midst of a 10-game winless streak on the road (0-5-5) since winning its first away match of the year.

 It was a poor start for Orlando.
 After some nervy passing, Tommy Redding — playing for the suspended David Mateos (yellow card accumulation) — fouled David Accam at the edge of the area to set up a dangerous free kick that Bendik managed to punch free.
 The rebound landed at the feet of Fire midfielder John Goossens, who let loose a low blast from long distance that pinged off the post and past Bendik just six minutes into the match.
 For all the highlight saves Bendik has made this season, Goossens’ shot from well outside the area is one he’d no doubt like to have back.